sallar/node-mac-app-icon/README.md

 Get App icons by pid on macOS in NodeJS.
 Returns a `base64` string representation of the App's icon.

+The node source uses a [Swift](https://github.com/sallar/GetAppIcon) binary to fetch the icons so it's pretty fast.

 ## Install

 ```sh